Sports car creator Donald Healey remembered in Perranporth

 Brian Healey, his son, who still lives within walking distance of his father's birthplace, said: "He oozed enthusiasm for everything he wanted to do.

 "My father did in fact make radios here in Perranporth in 1925.
-He also built electronic organs."'A lovely rumble'
+He also built electronic organs."

 Even in his final days Donald Healey was still coming up with new ideas, but 25 years after his passing, it is the Austin Healey he is best remembered for.